rbutenuth/fpl/doc/dictionaries.md

 ### dict-get

-Get a value from the scope of an object or dictionary, key must be a string,
+Get a value from the scope of an object or dictionary.

 ```
 (dict-get dictionary key)